 But, if you have anxiety and experienced “super-anxiety” after using cannabis, all hope is not lost – anxiety and cannabis do not have to be enemies!
 You can still get amazing benefits from cannabis if you’re willing to research some of the factors below, which can greatly impact the feelings and chemical reactions that occur when you get high.

 Method of Cannabis Consumption

 Here's the deal – if you’re prone to anxiety or have had anxiety attacks from cannabis in the past, dabbing, concentrates, and THC edibles are not going to be the best mode of consumption for you.
-These forms of cannabis use tend to have incredibly high doses of THC, last a long time, and can be intense.
+These forms of cannabis consumption tend to have incredibly high doses of THC, last a long time, and can be intense.
 For those that do well with THC, that’s exactly why they like it!
-If you’re anxiety prone you can still toke up, but avoid high THC strains and methods of consumption that produce effects that last a long time.
+You can still toke up if you’re anxiety prone, but avoid high THC strains and methods of consumption that produce effects that last a long time.
 That way, if you don’t like the effect the product produces, it will fade relatively quickly and you can avoid it in the future.

 Ratio of THC to CBD

 Perhaps one of the most important factors when selecting a cannabis product that helps with anxiety is the ratio of THC to CBD.
 Cannabidiol (CBD) has exploded on the cannabis scene lately, and it is easy to see why.
 CBDs produce the same anti-inflammatory and calming effects of THC, but without the feeling of being high.
 While THC activates the cannabinoid 1 (CB1) receptor in your mind and body, CBDs block the very same receptors, causing a more mellow response to cannabis.